noahbuscher/spigot/README.md

 Spigot
 ======

-A zen RSS reader for coffee addicts.
+A minimalist RSS reader for coffee addicts.

 Use
 ===